nitintf/navi/README.md

 ```
 You can obtain your Gemini API key from the [Gemini API Management page](https://aistudio.google.com/app/apikey).

+## Vim integration

+### Plugin load and installation

+Edit `navi.vim` to set `g:NaviBin` to your custom binary location.
+Optionally, change the chord of choice (defaults to `<C-k>`).

+In Vim, you just have to `:source navi.vim`.

+But - if you want the plugin to be persistent, make it load when Vim starts: copy `navi.vim` to any directory present in your runtime path (`:echo &runtimepath`).
+Check if the script is loaded with `:scriptnames`.

+### Usage

+In Normal Mode, press <C-k> (or your chord of choice) to pass your current line to `Navi`.
+In Visual Mode, you may select more lines.

+### Limitations

+Currently, `Navi` works terminal and shell commands only.
+You have to clean the output by hand.

 ## Caution

 While Navi uses AI to generate shell commands, it's important to understand that AI isn't perfect.
 Always review the generated commands before executing them, especially if you're working in a production environment or dealing with sensitive data.
 Navi is a tool designed to assist you, but it doesn't replace good judgment and understanding of shell commands.